Anthology 1: Greatest Hits 1986–1997

 Anthology 1: Greatest Hits 1986–1997 (simply known as Greatest Hits outside of Australia and New Zealand) is a greatest hits compilation album by Australian singer John Farnham.
-The album was released in Australia on 29 September 1997, and is the first of a three disc Anthology set, it coincided with Farnham celebrating his 30th Anniversary in music.
+The album was released in Australia on 29 September 1997, and is the first of a three disc Anthology set, coinciding with Farnham celebrating his 30th Anniversary in music.

 This album reached No. 1 in the ARIA charts in October, and yielded a No. 3 hit single with the Human Nature and John Farnham collaboration, "Every Time You Cry".

 In 2009, the album was reissued with the title Greatest Hits.
 The album was certified 5× platinum in Australia in 2020.